VMware Horizon Cloud Service with Hosted Infrastructure Deployment Considerations

 • Traditional clones – Also called full clones, traditional clones are independent copies of a VM that share nothing with the parent VM after the cloning operation.
 Ongoing operation and management of a traditional clone is typically separate from the parent VM.

 For most use cases, instant clones should be leveraged.
 Instant clones provide the ability to manage a group of desktops using a single master image.
-If used with User Environment Manager and App Volumes, you can provide a custom desktop experience for users without the burden of managing individual full-clone desktops, reducing image sprawl and operational overhead.
+If used with User Environment Manager, you can provide a custom desktop experience for users without the burden of managing individual full-clone desktops, reducing image sprawl and operational overhead.

 Traditional clones are still the preferred method for a few use cases, especially for those requiring 3D graphics.
 And you must use a traditional clone with all RDSH images.